 Tempo Run Workouts

 Think of the paces of tempo runs as the spectrum, based on the format of the workout.
 Indeed, it’s not that hour-race pace is magically effective and slightly slower or faster is ineffective.
 If you are working within the moderate-intensity zone, it is an effective workout.
 One big caveat: these are workouts, not time trials.
-Faster is not better and you should finish with a little bit in the tank.
+Faster is not better – you should finish with a little bit in the tank.

 - Half marathon pace tempo: For some runners, these may be only slight slower than threshold pace.
-Half marathon pace tempo are most effective in the six to eight weeks before a goal half marathon race.
+Half marathon pace tempo runs are most effective in the six to eight weeks before a goal half marathon race.
 Depending on your pace, these likely last 30-45 minutes.

 - Marathon pace tempo: These are longer, slower tempos done at marathon pace – a truly moderate effort.
 Marathon pace tempos will be slightly longer, up to 60-90 minutes in duration.
 Longer marathon pace tempos are used in marathon training, while shorter ones can be used to support ultra marathon distances or early-season half marathon training.